How to Organise a Wake

 When arranging a funeral, you may want to consider having a reception afterwards, where friends and family can gather to remember the life of your loved one.
-This is commonly known as a wake.
+This is commonly known as a wake or a funeral reception.

-Funeral wakes are usually less formal than the ceremony, offering a place for the bereaved to gather, share stories of your loved one, and celebrate their life.
-If you are organising a wake, you may want to consider the venue, catering, and whether or not there will be entertainment.
-Planning a wake may seem overwhelming, but funeral directors will often give advice and family and friends are usually able to help with arrangements.
-Listed below are the key elements of how to organise a wake.
+Funeral wakes are usually less formal than the service, offering a place for the bereaved to gather, share stories of a loved one, and celebrate their life.
+If you are arranging a wake, you may want to consider the venue, catering, and whether or not there will be entertainment.

-People may choose to attend the wake if they cannot attend the funeral; likewise, some guests who were at the funeral will decide not to attend the wake.
-It is also a chance for children to attend, especially if the funeral itself may be too distressing for them.
+People may choose to attend the wake if they cannot attend the funeral; while some guests who were at the funeral may be unable to attend the wake.
+A funeral reception may be a chance for children to attend, especially they did not attend the funeral.

 You may decide to place a funeral and wake announcement in a local newspaper or via a Funeral Zone obituary.
 Or you may choose for the wake to be announced at the end of the funeral service, inviting mourners to head on to a venue for refreshments.

 Some people prefer the wake to be private.
 If you choose to go down this route, you can send out invitations or ask close family members to spread the word.

-A wake usually takes place after the funeral service and can take place anywhere you want, as long as the number of people you are expecting can fit in comfortably.
+A wake usually takes place after the funeral service and can take place anywhere you want, as long as the number of people you are expecting can be accommodated comfortably.

 The most common funeral wake venues are:

-If you are responsible for arranging a funeral wake, remember to book the venue in advance and to make sure guests know how to get there.
+If you are responsible for arranging a funeral wake, remember to book the venue in advance and make sure guests know how to get there.
 If you want to decorate the venue with flowers or photographs, or set up entertainment (see below), you may need to visit the venue beforehand.
 Talk to the venue staff to organise when you can set up.

-If you are looking to keep cost at a minimum, one alternative is to provide your own food.
+If you are looking to keep cost at a minimum, an alternative is to provide your own food.
 Ask friends and relatives to make up sandwich platters and other buffet food items.
-Be sure to check with the venue first, as some may not allow you to serve your own food.
+Be sure to check with the venue that’s its okay to being your own food or drink.

-Wakes are traditionally seen as very solemn affairs.
-However, it is becoming increasingly popular to celebrate your loved one’s life with various forms of entertainment, including music and picture slideshows.
-If you are organising a wake, you may or may not decide to put on entertainment, depending what you think your loved one would want.
+It is becoming increasingly popular to celebrate your loved one’s life with various forms of entertainment, including music and picture slideshows.
 Many funeral wake ideas centre around reflecting the loved one’s personality, and so entertainment may be appropriate.

 The cost of a wake can vary greatly and if you’re organising a funeral wake you may have to adopt a cost-conscious approach to planning your loved one’s wake.

 There are many ways to keep costs low.
 Here are just a few tips for how to plan a wake on a budget:

-- Playing your own music via CD or MP3 Player
+Playing your own music for the wake via CD or MP3 Player

-- Choosing a venue that is low cost.
-For example, a pub might be free if guests are buying drinks
+Choosing a venue that is low cost.
+For example, a pub wake venue might be free if guests are buying drinks

-- Shopping around for venues, rather than settling for the first one you find
+- Shopping around for venues for a funeral reception, rather than settling for the first one you find